-Tracy took a deep breath.
+Tracey took a deep breath.
 "It's about Grandfather.
 I'm sure you must know him — what with you both being lords.
 I've heard him talk about you — he respects you — sort of — but over the summer I've heard my mother arguing with him when they thought I couldn't hear.
 I think my grandfather wants to betroth me sooner rather than later—"

 Ahh, Harry thought.

 "—He's very traditional like that.
 I don't think I'd even know until it happened.
 Mother sounded furious, but ultimately it wouldn't be her decision, and Dad tends to go along with my grandfather."
-Tracy's fists gripped her robes.
+Tracey's fists gripped her robes.
 "I know it's not fair, given what happened with you and Daphne, but I really don't want to be betrothed to someone I didn't choose.
 I was wondering — I mean, what with you being The Gray Lord — if you could — I'll do anything, Harry."

 Harry sat in silence for a moment considering his options before speaking.
 "Would you be willing to pledge yourself to my service for the remainder of your time at Hogwarts?"